A surrogate is a judicial officer, elected by the people, having jurisdiction over the probate of wills, the administration of estates, and more.

 The Morris County Surrogate’s Court does not give legal advice.

 August 18 "Surrogate Session:" Simple Steps to Make Your Will

 May 20 "Surrogate Session:" Introduction to eProbate for Attorneys

 March 19 "Surrogate Session:" Navigate the Process of Adoption

 November 13 “Surrogate Session:” National Alzheimer’s Disease and Family Care Givers Month

 Morris County Surrogate Heather Darling dedicated her monthly Surrogate’s Session to how to help people burdened by Alzheimer’s and offer caregivers and families access to resources that may offer peace of mind.
 Watch the recording below:

-October 23 “Surrogate Session:” Watch the recording!
+October 23 “Surrogate Session:” What Should an Executor Know

 Morris County Surrogate Heather Darling continued the series of virtual “Surrogate’s Sessions” she launched in September, with the second session on October 23 entitled, “What should an Executor Know.”

-September 24 “Surrogate Session:” Watch the recording!
+September 24 “Surrogate Session:” Drafting a Will